Akbarpur, Ambedkar Nagar: Administration

 Akbarpur city is governed by a municipal corporation.

 Economy

 Major economic activities in the district are power looms and farming.
 Agricultural industries include rice milling and power and distribution transformer manufacturing.
 The district is noted for Tanda Terricot clothes based in nearby Tanda.
 The district has a sugar factory, the Akbarpur Sugar Mill, which is situated near Mijhaura, about 10 km from the city.
 Many rice mills are present in Akbarpur.
 There is a cement manufacturing plant, the Jaypee Ayoudha Grinding Unit, which belongs to the Jaypee Group.
 The district has a thermal power station belonging to NTPC Limited.

 Transport

 By road

-Akbarpur is well connected with the nearby cities of Faizabad, Ayodhya, Lucknow, Sultanpur, Raebareli, Amethi, Azamgarh, Jaunpur, Varanasi, Prayagraj, Pratapgarh; and with the nearby towns of Tanda, Baskhari, Dostpur, Hanswar, Haiderganj, Jalalpur, Jahangirganj, Goshainganj, Tarun, and Bikapur.
+Akbarpur is well connected with the nearby cities of Faizabad, Ayodhya, Lucknow, Sultanpur, Raebareli, Amethi, Azamgarh, Jaunpur, Varanasi, Prayagraj, Pratapgarh; and with the nearby towns of Tanda, Baskhari, Dostpur, Hanswar, Rajesultanpur,Haiderganj, Jalalpur, Jahangirganj, Goshainganj, Tarun, and Bikapur.

 The Purvanchal Expressway connects Akbarpur to the capital, New Delhi, via the Agra-Lucknow and Yamuna expressways.